Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 ## Installation

 ### Prerequisites
-You need to have [Python](https://www.python.org/downloads/) 3.9 or higher and [PostgreSQL](https://www.postgresql.org/download/) installed.
+You need to have [Python](https://www.python.org/downloads/) 3.9 - 3.12 and [PostgreSQL](https://www.postgresql.org/download/) installed.
 Please make sure that you tick
 "Add python.exe to PATH" during your Python installation.<br>

 If you want to use instant autoupdate from the master branch, you have to install [GIT](https://git-scm.com/download/win) and make sure the ```git```-command is in your PATH.